elastic/elasticsearch-php/README.md

 Official low-level client for Elasticsearch.
 It's goal is to provide common ground for all Elasticsearch-related code in PHP; because of this it tries to be opinion-free and very extendable.

+To maintain consistency across all the low-level clients (Ruby, Python, etc), clients accept simple associative arrays as parameters.
+All parameters, from the URI to the document body, are defined in the associative array.

 Features
 --------